josharsh/OPython-Init/Lesson 1 - Introduction to Python/Introduction.md

 *   Python can be used alongside software to create workflows.
 *   Python can connect to database systems.
 It can also read and modify files.
 *   Python can be used to handle big data and perform complex mathematics.
-*   Python can be used for rapid prototyping, or for a production-ready software development.
+*   Python can be used for rapid prototyping, or for production-ready software development.